 How do I know which model is best for my business?

 There are no hard and fast rules when it comes to choosing the best solution for your business.
+Any cloud migration requires careful planning and consideration but is worth it in the long run.
 Most importantly, the system you choose must meet the functional requirements of your business.
 Write a list of the requirements your system must provide before looking at the delivery mechanism.
-Then compare this list with the functionality offered by the range of different solutions.
+Then, compare this list with the functionality offered by the range of different solutions.

 When working with an established, reliable partner like Kilimanjaro Consulting, our consultants will be able to recommend a suitable software solution.